From left to right: Changes in image quality from 1985, 1990 to 1995 respectively.

 The process of acquisition is microprocessor-controlled and automatic.
 In the display of the acquired data, the degree of transparency is first chosen which involves applying a mixture of ray-traced, volume-rendered illumination and maximum intensity or summed voxel projection.
 Perception in 3-D surface is acheived by a combination of depth shading, color-mapping, texture mapping and ray-traced volume rendering.
 The introduction of Multiplanar reformatting has allowed the generation of any arbituary slice within the data aquired.
 In obstetrics this is valuable for measurement, and for obtaining re-constructed critical views (such as the 4-chamber view) or scans orthogonal to the face and soft palate.
 All these are heavily dependent of the software algorithms and processing power of the computers within the machines.

 Volume rendering in medical imaging has in fact much of its roots in computer graphics engineering.
 Volume rendering developed as a separate body of techniques, mainly within the computer graphics literature, before and independent of its application to medical data.
-One of the earliest pioneers in volume rendering is Marc Levoy at the University of North Carolina (now at Stanford).
-Volumes are rendered directly from sampled data without first creating an intermediate surface representation.
-This creates images that represent the underlying data very accurately and can reveal fine details that might be obscured with surface methods.
-Following his initial paper in 1988: "Display of Surfaces from Volume Data" where he described the classic volume ray tracing algorithm and has been the basis (directly or indirectly) for most commercial 3D ultrasound systems, Levoy has published a number of papers that have continued to break new ground.
-Volume rendering has made a major impact on the many scientific, engineering and medical disciplines that create and display large multi-dimensional datasets.
+One of the earliest pioneers in volume rendering is Marc Levoy.
+Dr. Levoy began his work in volume rendering at the University of North Carolina, where he published many of the major papers in the field.
+He continued to advance the field by developing new algorithmic approaches, finding ways to improve efficiency, and demonstrating practical applications for the technique.
+Following his initial paper in 1988: "Display of Surfaces from Volume Data" where he described the classic volume ray tracing algorithm and has been the basis (directly or indirectly) for most commercial 3D ultrasound systems, Dr. Levoy has published a number of important papers that have continued to break new ground.
+These include a hybrid polygon/volume ray tracer and a volumetric morphing algorithm.
+He has also developed several algorithms for increasing the efficiency of volume rendering, including taking advantage of spatial coherence, adaptively refining the image.

 In the second half of the 1990's at least twenty other important centers worldwide were embarking on distinctive laboratory and clinical research into 3-D ultrasound, usually backed by work done at their own university's medical physics and bio-engineering departments, or commercial enterprises.
 Many of the innovations relied heavily on software programming.
 3-D ultrasound technology would not have been a viable commercial proposition if not for the fact that computer technology was in the mid to late 1990s at a stage where the computations can be done with staggering speed and at an acceptable cost.